 At this point I was still thinking along the lines of her phone being out of action rather than anything more sinister.
 I expected to get a message back saying that yes, she was at home, the phone was out-of-order again and she’d call when it was fixed.

 But no. The neighbour called back to say nobody was home; Mum didn’t answer the door and she wasn’t in the garden.
 The neighbour had even peered through all the windows and couldn’t see anything.
 What should she do next?
 She had a key and she would go in if I gave her permission…

 Neighbours like these are truly a godsend.
-What a brave thing to do, and immensely caring.
+What a brave thing to do, and so immensely caring.

 Now I was dreadfully scared.
-When my gran died (in the same house) it was an awful time involving something horribly similar – unable to contact her by phone, then family getting a (different) neighbour to break in to find her.
+When my grandmother died (in the same house) it was an awful time involving something horribly similar – unable to contact her by phone, then having to get a (different) neighbour to break in to find her.